Automate Flash Cards Creation for Language Learning with Python

 Conclusion

-Now you have a list of words or sentences with the translation in English, the phonetics transcription, and a short mp3 audio with the pronunciation.
+Now you have a list of words or sentences with English translations, phonetic transcriptions, and a short mp3 audio recording of the pronunciation.

 These cards can be used to practise your…